 Why the Number Looks Suspicious

-A normal phone number is usually 10 digits long.
-But the number has more digits than normal.
+Typically, a phone number consists of ten digits.
+However, the number has more digits than usual.
 This is why it looks strange.
 Such long numbers may be:

 • International calls